Route matching

 ))}

-{withRoute(/^\/section\/(?<id>\d+)\/?$/, ({id}) => (
+{withRoute(/^\/sections\/(?<id>\d+)\/?$/, ({params}) => (

 <main>

-<h1>Section {id}</h1>
+<h1>Section {params.id}</h1>

 </main>